asross/cs205-project/README.md

 distributions intractable to direct integration.

-However, MCMC suffers from a major problem when it comes to _multimodal_ distributions, i.e. cases in which multilple disjoint outcome regions are each likely.
-In particular, the local stepping method which lets it handle intractable distributions is exactly what hampers it from multimodal sampling;
+However, MCMC suffers from a major problem when it comes to _multimodal_ distributions.
+These are cases in which there exist multiple disjoint outcome regions that are each equally likely.
+In particular, the local stepping method which lets MCMC algorithms handle intractable distributions is exactly what hampers it from multimodal sampling; to move from one mode to another, the chain must bridge a chasm of very low probability density, which is unlikely.
-to move from one mode to another, the chain must bridge a chasm of very low probability density, which is unlikely.
-In these cases, MCMC fails to converge, and the results obtained from using it are biased.
+In these cases, the MCMC chain frequently gets “stuck” in one of the modes and fails to converge.
+The results from a trace generated under these circumstances are biased and no longer representative of the distribution we were attempting to sample from.

-Theoretically, however, one _can_ run a chain for an infinite number of iterations, and it will eventually explore all of the modes if we use a proposal distribution whose support is infinite.
-Running parallel chains may help, as can more high-powered proposal methods like Hamiltonian Monte-Carlo, which introduces the concept of momentum to allow the chain to more efficiently explore its space.
-But even with many chains in parallel for many iterations, we still may not solve the problem efficiently.
+In theory, even with a multimodal distribution a chain run for an infinite number of iterations will eventually explore all of the modes if we use a proposal distribution whose support is infinite.
+Additionally, running parallel chains may also help, as would more high-powered proposal methods like Hamiltonian Monte-Carlo (HMC), which introduces the concept of momentum to allow the chain to more efficiently explore its space.
+In practice however, even with many chains run in parallel for many iterations, we still may not solve the problem efficiently.

 ## MCMC and Parallel Computing